 There are several procedures in place to ensure that students maintain the academic rigor and integrity integral to the Honors College.
-Among these are the regulations surrounding GPAs.
+Among these are the regulations surrounding GPAs and Honors course completion.

-- After year one, students must maintain a 3.0 Honors and cumulative GPA - Complete at least two Honors courses/ four Honors credits (including Honorseligible orientation, HONR 2980) - Students who do not meet this requirement will be removed from the Honors Foundations Program - To extend after year two, students must maintain a 3.5 Honors and 3.0 cumulative GPA and have completed four Honors courses/ ten Honors credits (including Honors-eligible orientation, HONR 298O)
+- After year one, students must maintain a 3.0 Honors and cumulative GPA - Complete at least two Honors courses/ four Honors credits (including HONR 102) - Students who do not meet this requirement will be removed from the Honors Foundations Program - To extend after year two, students must have maintained a 3.5 Honors and 3.0 cumulative GPA and have completed four Honors courses/ ten Honors credits (including HONR 102)

-Removal from the Honors Foundations Program includes the loss of all privileges associated with being an Honors Student.
+Removal from the Honors Foundations Program includes the loss of all privileges associated with being an Honors student.
 Note that removal from the Honors College is not recorded on university transcripts.